 Can I make this ahead?

-Yes, especially if you are making this for a holiday meal, you have enough to do in the kitchen.
-Cranberry jam can be made up to one week before or freeze it for up to one month.
+Yes, especially if you make this for a holiday meal, you have enough to do in the kitchen.
+Cranberry jam can be made up to one week before and frozen for up to one month.

 Can I freeze fresh cranberry jam?